-Specifically, we believe SBA should add three provisions to the economic dependence rule.
-First, SBA should provide a specific time period during which a concern will be considered to have recently become "active."
+As an initial matter, we believe SBA should provide a specific time period during which a concern will be considered to have recently become "active."
 We suggest that a concern should qualify as having recently become "active" for a period of two years, measured from the date the concern begins earning revenues, either initially or after a period of dormancy.
-Second, we believe SBA should define a period of dormancy as any one year or longer period during which a concern does not generate revenues.
+In addition, we believe SBA should define a period of dormancy as any one year or longer period during which a concern does not generate revenues.
 Lastly, we believe SBA should revise the regulation to provide that the revenues a concern derives from contracts with other companies that were obtained during the concern's recently "active" period will be excluded for purposes of an economic dependence analysis for the life of those subcontracts.